 Follow these steps to contain the ransomware incident immediately:

-- Examine the reach of the incident by noting which systems, applications, and networks were affected, then determine if the malware is spreading.
+- Examine the incident’s reach by noting which systems, applications, and networks were affected, then determine if the malware is spreading.

-- Disconnect any infected computers from the internet to ensure the attack does not spread to other computers and systems.
+- Disconnect any infected computers from the internet to ensure the attack doesn’t spread to other computers and systems.
 Then, remove the virus with anti-malware software.
 While removing the malware won’t decrypt your files, it will protect the rest of your network from further damage.

-- Ransomware incidents always generate evidence like system images, log files, and even recoverable encryption keys.
+- Ransomware incidents generate evidence like system images, log files, and recoverable encryption keys.
 If you detect the attack quickly enough, you may be able to stop the encryption process.

 Pro tip: After removing infected devices from the network, remember to change all network and account passwords.
 Additionally, change all system passwords once you remove the offending malware from your system.